-I. Reporting violations of the Student Conduct Code

-- A. Any College student, faculty, or staff member may report student(s), student group, or student organization suspected of violating the Student Code of Conduct to the Dean of Students, or designee.
+- I. Reporting violations of the Student Conduct Code - A. Any College student, faculty, or staff member may report student(s), student group, or student organization suspected of violating the Student Code of Conduct to the Dean of Students, or designee.
 Normally, a written complaint to the Dean of Students will be requested promptly after the occurrence or discovery of the alleged infraction(s), although the Dean of Students may initiate disciplinary processes without a written complaint.
 Those reporting cases are normally expected to participate in the proceedings and provide information relevant to the matter in the disciplinary process. - B. If the complaint is received more than one term after the incident occurred, the Dean of Students or designee will evaluate whether the circumstances merit disciplinary action based on the nature of the alleged charges. - C. Under Policy sections III(A)(9),(11) and (12) above, violations of other college policies, such as 6Hx28:2-01, Discrimination, Harassment and Related Misconduct, may be violations of the Code.
-For circumstances when students are alleged to have violated Title IX Sexual Misconduct under the above referenced procedure, the process and any appropriate sanction will be addressed through procedures on lined in 2-01.
-Additionally, under this section, the Dean of Students or designee may accept a finding of responsibility under Policy 2-01 above as a reported violation of the Code for other types of discrimination or harassment under 2-01.
-In these circumstances, once accepted, the Dean of Students or designee shall refer the conduct to disciplinary conference for appropriate sanctioning under the Code. - D. Also under Policy sections III(A)(9),(11) and (12) above, violations of Policy 6Hx28:2-01, Discrimination, Harassment and Related Misconduct specifically as it relates to sexual harassment, sexual assault, sexual exploitation, interpersonal violence, and/or stalking, may be violations of the Code.
+Under this section, the Dean of Students or designee may accept a finding of responsibility under Policy 2-01 above as a reported violation of the Code.
+Once accepted, the Dean of Students or designee shall refer the conduct to disciplinary conference for appropriate sanctioning under the Code. - D. Also under Policy sections III(A)(9),(11) and (12) above, violations of Policy 6Hx28:2-01, Discrimination, Harassment and Related Misconduct specifically as it relates to sexual harassment, sexual assault, sexual exploitation, interpersonal violence, and/or stalking, may be violations of the Code.
 Pursuant to Policy 2-01, in these circumstances the Dean of Students or designee will receive a "determination of sufficient evidence" of a policy violation under the policy above as a report.
 Upon review of the reported allegation, the Dean of Students or designee must make a final determination of responsibility.
-If the Dean finds responsibility, they shall refer the conduct to a separate process for appropriate sanctions under Section III below.

-E. When allegations of misconduct under 6Hx28:2-01, Discrimination, Harassment and Related Misconduct, including violations relating to sexual harassment, sexual assault, and stalking originate in the Dean of Students office, the complaint will be referred to the Office of Equity and Access for assessment and investigation, as appropriate under College Policy.
+If the Dean finds responsibility, they shall refer the conduct to a separate process for appropriate sanctions under Section III below. - E. When allegations of misconduct under 6Hx28:2-01, Discrimination, Harassment and Related Misconduct, including violations relating to sexual harassment, sexual assault, and stalking originate in the Dean of Students office, the complaint will be referred to the Office of Equity and Access for assessment and investigation, as appropriate under College Policy.